kcl-lang/examples/validation/README.md

 ## Prerequisite

-+ Firstly, download and install [KCL](https://kcl-lang.io/docs/user_docs/getting-started/install), [kpm](https://kcl-lang.io/docs/user_docs/guides/package-management/installation) and [kcl-openapi](https://kcl-lang.io/docs/tools/cli/openapi/quick-start) according to the instructions, and then prepare a Kubernetes environment.
++ Firstly, download and install [KCL](https://kcl-lang.io/docs/user_docs/getting-started/install) according to the instructions, and then prepare a Kubernetes environment.

 ## Quick Start